Henrik-Nordlund/IT-Infrastructure-Projects/Lab 3 – Microsoft Intune: Endpoint Management/README.md

 <img width="1742" height="487" alt="WIN11_INTUNE-01 enrolleras i Intune bekräftad" src="https://github.com/user-attachments/assets/e0f35078-0443-4c56-93ad-6a0ec573be87" />

-## Test 3 - creating a configuration profile and push it out to the managed devices.
+## Test 3 - Create and deploy a Configuration Profile.

 For this test a change in the settings for the public network firewall is desirable to enforce on managed devices.
 Baseline configuration: The Windows Defender Firewall was enabled for all network profiles, while the default inbound and outbound actions were not explicitly configured.